kennknowles/python-rightarrow/README.md

 [![Build status](https://travis-ci.org/kennknowles/python-rightarrow.png)](https://travis-ci.org/kennknowles/python-rightarrow)

 This library provides a language for concise higher-order annotations for Python programs, inspired by the syntax for higher-order contracts and types in advanced languages.
-Additional functionality provided (to varying degrees of completeness) include run-time checking, static checking, and documentation generation.
+Functionality such as run-time checking, static checking, inference of annotations, and documentation generation all exist here in various stages of completeness.

 This project has a "duck-typed" status: Whatever you can use it for, it is ready for :-)